jsievers/tycho-demo/exercises/Exercise_05_Solution/README.txt

 Exercise 5: Add a product (solution)
 ====================================

-This zip contains the solution of exercise 5.
+This folder contains the solution of exercise 5.